Daniel Dennett: Academic career

 In 1965, Dennett received his DPhil in philosophy at the University of Oxford, where he studied under Gilbert Ryle and was a member of Hertford College.
 His doctoral dissertation was entitled The Mind and the Brain: Introspective Description in the Light of Neurological Findings; Intentionality.

-From 1965 to 1971, Dennett taught at the University of California, Irvine, before moving to Tufts University where he taught for many decades.
+From 1965 to 1971, Dennett taught at the University of California, Irvine, before moving to Tufts University where he taught for five decades.
 He also spent periods visiting at Harvard University and several other universities.
 Dennett described himself as "an autodidact—or, more properly, the beneficiary of hundreds of hours of informal tutorials on all the fields that interest me, from some of the world's leading scientists".

 Throughout his career, he was an interdisciplinarian who argued for "breaking the silos of knowledge", and he collaborated widely with computer scientists, cognitive scientists, and biologists.

+Dennett co-edited and co-authored the 1981 collection The Mind's I with Douglas Hofstadter.
+He wrote an afterword for the 1999 reissue of The Extended Phenotype by Richard Dawkins.
 He wrote an introduction to a 2002 edition of Gilbert Ryle's The Concept of Mind.
 Dennett was the recipient of a Fulbright Fellowship and two Guggenheim Fellowships.

+He retired emeritus from Tufts in 2022 in a shared celebration with his longtime friend and colleague in philosophy George E. Smith.

 Philosophical views

-Free will vs Determinism
+Free will and determinism

 While he was a confirmed compatibilist on free will, in "On Giving Libertarians What They Say They Want"—chapter 15 of his 1978 book Brainstorms—Dennett articulated the case for a two-stage model of decision making in contrast to libertarian views.

 The model of decision making I am proposing has the following feature: when we are faced with an important decision, a consideration-generator whose output is to some degree undetermined, produces a series of considerations, some of which may of course be immediately rejected as irrelevant by the agent (consciously or unconsciously).
 Those considerations that are selected by the agent as having a more than negligible bearing on the decision then figure in a reasoning process, and if the agent is in the main reasonable, those considerations ultimately serve as predictors and explicators of the agent's final decision.

 While other philosophers have developed two-stage models, including William James, Henri Poincaré, Arthur Compton, and Henry Margenau, Dennett defended this model for the following reasons: